-She started clinical work in 2003 as part of Prof. Manuel Rodríguez's clinic and teaching assistant team, and in 2010 added running her private acupuncture practice in two different districts of Barcelona city.
+She started working in clinic in 2003 as part of Prof. Manuel Rodríguez's practice and teaching assistants team, to what later added running her private acupuncture practice in 2010 in two of Barcelona city's districts .

-She has been coordinator and practitioner, as well as trainer, in programs in refugee camps and has participated in other acupuncture projects as such in the past, and continues to keep a social clinic in Barcelona city.
+She has been coordinator and practitioner, as well as trainer, in programs in refugee camps, and currently continues to keep a social clinic in Barcelona city.

 Manuel Rodríguez Cuadras (1947-2022)

-We keep loving memory of Manuel, who was great teacher, colleague and friend.
+We keep loving memory from Manuel, who was great teacher, colleague and friend.